irelius/ProfileReadme/README.md

 ## Hi 👋 My name is Ki Hong (Samuel) Bae

-I am a recent App Academy graduate looking to get myself some real world experience.
+I am an entry level software developer who is deeply passionate about problem-solving and technology.
 I have a fine attention to detail and a love of organization, which has lended itself well to my journey into software engineering.
 I know I still have a lot to learn, but I'm excited to get started.

 - I am based in Orange County, California, but I am willing to relocate
 - You can contact me at [sbkihong@gmail.com](mailto:sbkihong@gmail.com)